SX121 - Island Performer.

 SAFETY AND COMFORT

-"Having an experienced in-house team of engineers, we can adjust the design to suit the customer's needs, of which the customer receives all updated drawings and documents," states project manager Tommy Norhagen in Ulstein Verft.
+"Having an experienced in-house team of engineers, we can adjust the design to suit the customer's needs, and the customer receives all updated drawings and documents," states project manager Tommy Norhagen in Ulstein Verft.

 Trond Hauge comments:

 "Island Offshore has previous experience with this design.
-The two SX121 designed vessels already in our fleet have proven to be very successful to us.
-Our policy is to keep a modern fleet in which the most advanced vessels are specifically developed to perform their duties in the best possible way.
-We wish to be a frontrunner in the subsea market, offering only the best vessels, and we are certain that the 'Island Performer' will achieve good results in complex deep water operations in the Gulf of Mexico."
+The two SX121-designed vessels already in our fleet have proven to be very successful for us.
+Our policy is to keep a modern fleet in which the most advanced vessels are specifically developed to perform their duties best.
+We wish to be a frontrunner in the subsea market, offering only the best vessels, and we are certain that the 'Island Performer' will achieve good results in complex deepwater operations in the Gulf of Mexico."

 FTO is a joint venture between FMC Technologies and the two ship owners, Edison Chouest Offshore and Island Offshore.